-Teaching Sche me Cre dit Str ucture
+Teaching Scheme Credit Structure Exam Scheme

-LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
+LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTA TOTAL
+T/W TOTAL

-4 2 4 1 5 60 40 25 25 15 150
+4 2 4 1 5 60 40 25 25 150

 - To learn different data structures and their operations. - To teach selection of efficient data structure for improving efficiency (time complexity and space complexity) of the system. - These concepts will be useful to students while learning subjects like Database Management System and Algorithm Analysis. - To give the knowledge of real-world application of the data structures.